 In October 2018, Mr. Leebron was chosen as the Lead Independent Director for the Board of Directors.
-As the Lead Independent Director, Mr. Leebron's authority and responsibilities include presiding at meetings of the Board of Directors where the Chair of the Board is not present, including executive sessions, facilitating discussions among independent directors, having the ability to review and approve Board of Director meeting schedules, agendas, and materials and to call meetings of the independent directors, serving in an advisory capacity to the Chair and a liaison between the Chair and Chief Executive Officer on the one hand and the independent directors on the other, communicating views expressed by the independent directors may delegate.
-Given Mr. Leebron's extensive leadership and management experience, the Board of Directors has determined that his appointment as the Lead Independent Director is optimal for the Company as he provides us with independent oversight, facilitates communication between independent directors and other stakeholders in the Company and offers collaborative and objective guidance to the Chair of the Board of Directors.
+As the Lead Independent Director, Mr. Leebron's authority and responsibilities include presiding at meetings of the Board of Directors where the Chair of the Board is not present, including executive sessions, facilitating discussions among independent directors, having the ability to review and approve Board of Director meeting schedules, agendas, and materials and to call meetings of the independent directors, serving in an advisory capacity to the Chair and a liaison between the Chair and Chief Executive Officer on the one hand and the independent directors on the other, communicating views expressed by the independent directors in executive sessions or otherwise to the Chair of the Board and management, and performing other duties or functions that the Board of Directors may delegate.
+Given Mr. Leebron's extensive leadership and management experience, the Board of Directors has determined that his appointment as the Lead Independent Director is optimal for the Company as he provides us with independent oversight, facilitates communication between independent directors and other stakeholders in the Company and offers collaborative and objective guidance to the Chair of the Board and the Board of Directors.